Hugo is written in Go with support for multiple platforms. The latest release can be found at Hugo Releases.

 You should now have a directory at C:\Hugo\Sites\example.com.
 Change into that directory and list the contents.
 You should get output similar to the following:

-You can also install Hugo from the Arch user repository on Arch Linux or derivatives such as Manjaro.
+You can also install Hugo from the Arch Linux community repository.
+Applies also to derivatives such as Manjaro.